RohanSreerama5/Illumio-Coding-Assignment-/README.md

 Fire Wall Rules to linear scan through to determine if the packet matches with any one rule.
 Lookups take constant time O(1) which can signficanly reduce execution time.

 Interested Team:
-I would like to contribute to the platform team as I'm interested in managing infrastructure, both on-prem and on the cloud, for various applications.
-I'm particularly keen on implementing solutions for high availability and scalability using technologies like Kubernetes and automating installations, maintenance, monitoring, etc.
+I would like to contribute to the platform team as I'm keen on managing infrastructure in the cloud, specifically learning about network security and micro-segementation.

 Ranking:
 1. Platform Team
 2. Data Team